 India’s 4th-largest city has its fair share of slums, poverty and pollution.
 Hyderabad’s streets, positively choked with motorbikes, rickshaws and buses, are a constant peril.
 But its downsides are more than compensated for by the city’s dynamic tapestry of local, mouth-watering cuisines, colorful cultures and its warm, welcoming residents.
 Hyderabad is a forward-looking, dynamic city that is easy to regard as home.

 Hyderabad is 5 hours and 30 minutes ahead of Greenwich Mean Time (GMT),12 hours and 30 minutes ahead of United States Pacific Standard Time (PST), and 9 hours and 30 minutes ahead of United States Eastern Standard Time (EST).

-In Hyderabad people speak Hyderabadi Urdu.
-It as a combination of Urdu, Hindi, and Telugu spoken in Deccani slang.
+In Hyderabad people Speak Telugu and Hyderabadi Urdu.
+Hyderabadi Urdu has a combination of Urdu, Hindi, and Telugu spoken in Deccani slang.
 English is also widely spoken to varying degrees.